Scaling limits of Markov branching trees with applications to Galton-Watson and random unordered trees: Proofs of Theorems and Proofs of Theorems 5 and 6

-It is then immediate to show by induction that if $T_n$ has law $\bQ^q_n$, then $T^\circ_n$ has law $\bP^{q^\circ}_n$, with the notation of Section \ref{sec:mark-branch-trees}.
+It is then immediate to show by induction that if $T_n$ has law $\bQ^q_n$, then $T^\circ_n$ has law~$\bP^{q^\circ}_n$, with the notation of Section~\ref{sec:mark-branch-trees}.
 We leave this verification to the reader.
-In view of this and (\ref{eq:19}), we see that Theorem \ref{sec:main-result-2} is a straightforward consequence of the following statement.
+In view of this and~(\ref{eq:19}), we see that Theorem~\ref{sec:main-result-2} is a straightforward consequence of the following statement. \begin{lemma} If $(q_n,n\geq1)$ satisfies \textup{(H)} with either $\gamma\in(0,1)$, or $\gamma=1$ and $\ell(n)\to0$ as $n\to\infty$, then $(q^\circ_n,n\geq1)$ satisfies \textup{(H)}, with same fragmentation pair $(-\gamma,\nu)$ and function $\ell$. \end{lemma} \begin{pf} Let $f\dvtx\sd\to\R$ be a Lipschitz function with uniform norm and Lipschitz constant bounded by $K$.
+Let also $g(\bs)=(1-s_1)f(\bs)$.
+Then